 Beautiful artwork capturing the glory of Polish autumns

-Autumn has officially begun and the landscape in Poland is changing as the brightness of summer fades into the richness of autumn.
+It may not feel like it yet, but with autumn having officially begun the Polish landscape will soon change as the brightness of summer fades into the richness of autumn.

 This annual transformation has been immortalised by generations of Polish artists, who have captured the autumn landscape in all its glory.